felangel/bloc/docs/fluttertodostutorial.md

 !> `emit.forEach()` is not the `forEach()` used by lists.
 This forEach is for a Stream.
 It can be thought of as "forEach item yielded by the stream, do these tasks...".
 It has nothing to do with traversing the list of Todos.

-!> The `await` can here be confusing.
+!> The `await` here can be confusing.
+It's designed to not complete.
 The `await` is needed to keep the subscription alive. _onSubscriptionRequest doesn't complete until the stream is closed by the repository or the event handler is closed, for example when the bloc is closed.

 > You don't see `stream.listen` called directly in this tutorial.
-Using `await emit.forEach()` is a new standard canonical pattern for subscribing to a stream.
+Using `await emit.forEach()` is a newer standard canonical pattern for subscribing to a stream.

 > Even though the callback is named `_onSubscriptionRequested()` suggesting this code only runs on startup, the effect is long lasting.
 It creates the subscription but also processes future items generated by the subscription.